Zeinab-Mohammadi/GEMsort/README.md

 ## Installation

-Please consider that this code needs python 3.9 to run and it is useful to see the environment.yml file for more details about the configuration of this package.
+Please consider that this code needs python 3.9 to run and it is useful.
+It would be useful to make a new virtual environment and then run the code.
+This will prevent any possible issue with other projects or version control problems.

 To download and install the code, you ca download it using the link above or open a terminal window and type below command:

 ```
 git clone https://github.com/Zeinab-Mohammadi/GEMsort.git
 ```

-It would be useful to make a new virtual environment and then run the code.
-This will prevent any possible issue with other projects or version control problems.

 ## Code author